 In this section, we consider possible orderings for the transmission of the (minmax) latency-optimal segments given in Theorem 3.
-In doing so, we will observe the subsequent effect this has on individual decoding delays.
-For clarity of exposition, we do this by revisiting the numerical example given in Sections III-C4, and III-D and comparing two possible segment orderings.
-We mention however, that the procedure we follow for our derivation is not dependent on this example and is easily generalizable.
-Now, recall that for this example, we have that $\mathcal{J} = [n]$ .
-In turn, this implies that each user's distortion constraint in (3) is tight since in general, any user in $\mathcal{J}$ will have their distortion constraint met with equality.
-This fact can be verified by combining (3) and (5).
+In doing so, we will observe the subsequent effect this has on individual decoding delays, which is of practical interest.
+For clarity of exposition, we do this by revisiting the numerical example given in Sections III-C4 and III-D and comparing two possible segment orderings.
+We mention, however, that the procedure we follow for our derivation is not dependent on this example and is easily generalizable.
+The intention of comparing these orderings is to illustrate just how challenging it can be to schedule the transmission of segments for a particular metric.
+While it is not an exhaustive treatment of all possible orderings, our hope is that the insight gained through this example will trigger further interest and research.

+Now, recall that for this example, we have that $\mathcal{J} = [n]$.
+In turn, this implies that each user's distortion constraint in (4) is tight since in general, any user in \mathcal{J} will have their distortion constraint met with equality.
+This fact can be verified by combining (4) and (6).
 The consequence of this is that each user will need to receive a portion of every segment, a fact which will be taken into account when considering possible segment orderings.